A 44-minute periodic radio transient in a supernova remnant: Polarization Characteristics

 During the emission-quiescent epoch observed with DART, we detected a bright burst due to the high sensitivity of FAST, with an estimated strength of 94 mJy , which is below DART's detection threshold.
 As shown in Fig.\ref{fast}, this pulse was highly linearly polarized, with linear and circular polarization degrees of 94\% and 3\%, respectively, and a flat position angle (PA) across the burst duration.

 Our analysis supports an intrinsic properties of the phase-locked CP, suggesting that an intrinsic spin-down period rather than any extrinsic modulation consequence, e.g. an eclipse influence in a binary system and polarization conversion caused by SNR.
 During our observation period, both CP-active and CP-quiescent states persisted for several days, as did the wide- and narrow-pulse modes.
 Known binary systems are unlikely to remain in eclipse for multiple days.
 Furthermore, as shown in Fig.\ref{mode_change}, CP appeared with burst signals even during the prolonged polarization-quiescent period, implying no strict periodicity in the CP-active phases.
 The phase-locked CP may come from an open-field line region within magnetosphere of a pulsar.
 The sign change of CP is attributed to the magnetosphere emissions since the line of sight sweeps across the minimum angle between the line of sight and the magnetic axis.
-However, such non-LP property but with significant CP is rare for normal radio pulsars.

 The high LP burst emitted during the DART's non-detection period demonstrates a strong magnetic field of DART J1832-0911, such near 100\% LP emission usually happens in some extreme emission phenomenons, like fast radio bursts (FRBs) ( e.g. \cite{michilli2018extreme,andersen2019chime,hilmarsson2021polarization}), and some of the giant pulse from radio pulsars \cite{ jessner2010giant,hankins2016crab}.
 Extremely high linear polarization places severe constraints on the radiation mechanism, only strongly magnetized sources can support relativistic particle bunches that emit highly linearly polarized signals.
-In addition, a flat PA, similar to some FRBs\cite{michilli2018extreme}, indicates an intrinsic limited duration of the emitting process rather than a geometric affection.
-An emission scenario that plasma with insufficient density produces nearly 100\% linearly polarized emissions and frozen PA from the strongly magnetized star surface to the exit point (where the wave undergoes poor rotation), with a short-lived timescale \cite{lu2019fast}
+In addition, a flat PA, similar to some FRBs\cite{michilli2018extreme}, indicates an intrinsic limited duration of the emitting process, rather than being influenced by such geometric effects, such as the alignment between the rotation axis and the magnetic axis.
+One possible emission scenario is that plasma with insufficient density produces nearly 100\% linearly polarized emissions with a frozen PA, propagating from the strongly magnetized stellar surface to the exit point, where the wave undergoes minimal rotation.
+This process occurs on a short-lived timescale \cite{lu2019fast}.

-\subsection{Model Constraints}
+\section{Model Constraints}